Liberia begins its journey toward a pre-primary data system

 We identified changing classroom instruction as the area where there is highest leverage for change in behavior due to ECE data.
 Liberia has a new pre-primary curriculum, which emphasizes play-based and child-centered methods, and it was recently rolled-out in one of the 15 teacher training institutions.
 It is also being used to train in-service teachers.
 Nevertheless, the OPM/ELP report found that most teachers are engaging in rote-teaching methods rather than play-based.
 Therefore, ECE teachers will need support in transitioning to play-based methods.
 There will be a need to monitor whether they are effective.
 The Ministry of Education is also now thinking about using the ECE curriculum to introduce a “C” certificate teaching training program(s) in the country.
 Between now and January 2020, our taskforce intends to develop and pilot a project to address these needs.
 We welcome input from CPDMA members as we embark on this journey!

-Early childhood education is a priority for the Government of Liberia and USAID Liberia.
-Together for Early Childhood Evidence membership offers an opportunity for ECE stakeholders to come together to discuss key issues.
+Early childhood education is a priority for the Government of Liberia and USAID.
+Through Together for Early Childhood Evidence, ECE stakeholders in Liberia come together to discuss key issues.
 The country team in Liberia has been meeting since 2019.
-The team completed the CPDMA diagnostic toolkit…
+The team completed the CPDMA Diagnostic Toolkit to define the purposes…